divine grace

 Here is a truth so important that it deserves to be repeated again and again, even though it should be obvious to every human over the age of ten: People often lie, and people often lie in order to promote their particular religion.
 One should not trust a human who claims to be The Divine or a spokesperson for The Divine without an extraordinary amount of evidence.
 What might such extraordinary evidence be?
 I might require an astonishing miracle such as a giant hand scooping us (the one talking to me and me) both up and taking us for a remarkable tour of the entire universe; and even if that happened, I would still be a little skeptical because I know that I can be tricked and that some tricks can be very impressive and sophisticated.
 Perhaps I was drugged and/or electric wires were attached to my brain so that I only believed that I was given a remarkable tour of the universe by this incarnate deity or prophet.
 In general, skepticism is a virtue because it saves us from accepting lies as true.

-With these truths in mind, we should now concentrate on secular ethical systems in order to determine which ethical system is the best.
+We should now concentrate on secular ethical systems in order to determine which one is the best.
 The following are the two main categories of secular ethical systems with popular examples of each.

 1. State Consequentialism: whatever benefits one’s nation is good, and whatever does not is evil.

-2. Utilitarianism: simply speaking, whatever makes the most creatures, especially humans, the happiest is good, and whatever does not is evil.[i]
+1. Utilitarianism: simply speaking, whatever makes the most creatures, especially humans, the happiest is good, and whatever does not is evil.[vi]

-4. Ethical Altruism: whatever is best for everyone but oneself is good, and whatever is not is evil.
+1. Ethical Altruism: whatever is best for everyone but oneself is good, and whatever is not is evil..

 1. Kantian Ethics: One should always do one’s duty, regardless of the consequence of one’s action.
 One’s duty is to follow the best moral rules, and the best moral rules are the rules that one would want all humans to obey at all times and in all places.
 For example, because I would not want everyone to lie, steal, and murder; I should not lie, steal, and murder.
 Part of my duty is to obey the following rules: Do not lie.
 Do not steal.
 Do not murder.